jomaljose/Flicker_Fusion_Assignment_0/README.md

 The equation to find the resistance of a pullup resistor R = (Vs-Vf)/If
-According to the [Teensy 3.2 data card](https://github.com/jomaljose/Flicker_Fusion_Assignment_0/blob/master/Datasheet/Teensy%203_2%20card%20%20.pdf)the supply voltage of Teensy board is 3.6 - 6 Volts.
+According to the [Teensy 3.2 data card](https://github.com/jomaljose/Flicker_Fusion_Assignment_0/blob/master/Datasheet/Teensy%203_2%20card%20%20.pdf)the input voltage of Teensy board is 3.3 - 6 Volts.The supply voltage of Teensy 3.2 board is 3.3V.
 The typical Vf of a red LED is 1.8 to 2.1Volts.
 The safe operating forward current through this led is taken as 10mA.
  Then,
-(5-1.8)/10mA = 320ohm
+(3.3-1.8)/10mA = 150ohm
-Therefore the pullup resistor used in this circuit is 330 ohm.
+Therefore for the safe operation of LED the pullup resistance should be greater than 150 ohm.
+The pullup resistor used in this circuit is 390 ohm.

 #### Push Button